-HSPM 101 Intro to Hospitality & Tourism 3 cr.
-This course will provide students with a thorough overview of the tourism and hospitality industry along with the critical management principles that underlie the smooth operation of these operations.
-Tourism and Hospitality represent broad subject areas.
-This course will help the student understand the different market segments and the varied opportunities that exist in Maine's largest industry.
+HSPM 102 Introduction to Culinary, Hospitality & Tourism 3 cr.

+This course will provide students with a thorough overview of the culinary, hospitality and tourism industry along with the critical management principles that underlie the smooth operations of these areas.
+Students will be exposed to history, culture, philosophy, structure, organization and opportunities in the industry.
+This course will explore the purpose and benefits of professional organizations within the field.
+This course will help the student understand different market segments, trends, growth and the future of the industry.

-HSPM 175 LRM Internship 3 cr.
+HSPM 175 LRM Internship